mayas-spec/wireframing/README.md

 Organizing content hierarchy
 Placing interface elements strategically
 ## Remember that wireframes should prioritize clarity and functionality over visual appeal.
 They are meant to evolve as the design process progresses.
+# Key Elements of a Wireframe
+Layout Structure
+The layout structure defines how the page is organized and includes elements like headers, footers, sidebars, and content areas.
+It establishes the grid system and overall spatial arrangement.
+Example: In an e-commerce wireframe, the layout structure might include a header with logo and search bar, a left sidebar for filtering options, a main content area for product listings, and a footer with company information.
+This structure ensures that users can easily navigate the site and find products while maintaining consistent placement of important elements.
+## Navigation
+Navigation elements show how users will move through the site or application.
+This includes menus, buttons, links, and other interactive components that facilitate user journeys.
+Example: A news website wireframe might feature a primary navigation menu with categories like "Politics," "Sports," and "Entertainment," along with breadcrumb navigation to help users understand their current location.
+This navigation system enables users to efficiently find content they're interested in and maintain their orientation within the site hierarchy.
+## Content Placement
+Content placement indicates where text, images, videos, and other content will appear.
+It establishes hierarchy and relationships between different content elements without specifying the actual content.
+Example: In a blog post wireframe, content placement might show a large rectangle at the top for a featured image, followed by a headline, author information, publication date, and then placeholder blocks for the article body with indications of where images or pull quotes might appear.
+This arrangement helps stakeholders visualize how content will flow and how emphasis is distributed throughout the page.
+## Functionality
+Functionality elements illustrate interactive features and their behavior.
+This includes forms, search functions, filtering options, dropdown menus, and other interactive components.
+Example: A banking application wireframe might show a transfer money function with input fields for account numbers and amount, a dropdown for selecting transaction types, and buttons for confirming or canceling the transaction.
+This allows the team to plan and discuss how the function will work before committing to development.
+Getting Started with Wireframing
+## To begin wireframing, focus on:
+Understanding user needs and goals
+Determining key functionality
+Mapping out user flows
+Organizing content hierarchy
+Placing interface elements strategically